JonasGroenbek/identity-service/README.md

 # identity-service

-What I want to build:
+#### What I want to build
 An effcient identity provider service, that should be suitable to run in a cloud environment

-Why:
-I want to learn rust
+#### Why
+I want to try to use rust for something web-related, because I think it would be fun.
+I also want to be better at understanding some concepts in rust that I am confident I will have to work with during this project.s

+#### Data
 Desired data structure
 ```ts
 enum Permissions {